 Any links to Amazon are affiliate links.

-Of course Kaitlyn had bad days.
+While Kaitlyn was a natural with the schedule, she still had bad days.
 She had reflux, which makes everything harder, but she was also a human baby, and humans have bad days.
 While Kaitlyn was in her bad days, I would wonder if it would ever get better.
-My emotions got the best of me even though I logically told myself it would and I knew it would because I had been there before.
-Never-the-less, I stressed.
+My emotions got the best of me even though I logically told myself it would get better.
+I knew it would because I had been there before.

 While I think it is important to have consistency with your schedule and think you have to make personal sacrifices to make Babywise work, you still have to live a life and allow your other children (and husband) to have fun.